High Chaparral Theme Park: Attractions

 Apart from the Wild West theme there are Native American and Mexican themed areas.
-There are also a steam train and paddle steamer that run through the park and a pasture with buffalos.
+There are also a steam train and paddle steamer that run through the park and a pasture with buffalo.

 The park stages several stunt shows a day and shows featuring Lucky Luke and the Daltons and Zorro.
 There are many activities for kids including gold panning and a miniature city.
 There are stores with gear such as hats, vests, holsters and revolver and rifle replicas.

 There is also a museum overflowing with cultural artifacts, old cars, machinery, and various Cold War oddities such as the bronze monster-size statue of Lenin expelled from Nowa Huta.

 Accommodation

-Next to the park, there is a camping with cabins and trailers and a lake for swimming.
+Next to the park, there is a campground with cabins and trailers and a lake for swimming.